NHI relies on host organizations to distribute high quality, dynamic training. Similarly,

 host organizations count on NHI to educate fellow staff and colleagues about transportation-related

 issues through training that is effective, engaging, and relevant to the industry.

 An NHI host is an individual who represents an organization and requests that a

 training session be held in their local area or, in the case of Web-conference training,

 online.
 NHI coordinates scheduling and payment for a training session with hosts,

-and hosts may also request that additional seats be opened for enrollment on the
+and hosts may also request that additional seats (referred to as public seats) be opened for enrollment on the

 NHI Web site to fill their course with participants from outside their organization.